 Overly hot showers and harsh soaps that remove oil from the skin can lead to flare-ups of eczema.
 Irritants like wool and fragrances in laundry detergent or perfumes can also be triggers.

-Some infections can contribute to psoriasis, as well, and as with many conditions, obesity and smoking can increase the risk of developing psoriasis.
+As with many conditions, obesity and smoking can increase the risk of developing psoriasis.

 What are the health risks?